rwieruch/blog_robinwieruch_content/blog/javascript-monorepos/index.md

 # What is a Monorepo

-A monorepo is a project which contains smaller projects -- whereas each project can be anything from individual application to reusable package (e.g. functions, components).
+A monorepo is a project which contains smaller projects -- whereas each project can be anything from individual application to reusable package (e.g. functions, components, services).
 The practice of combining projects dates back to the early 2000 when it was called a *shared codebase*.

 The name monorepo stems from the words mono (single) and repo ([repository](https://en.wikipedia.org/wiki/Repository_(version_control))).
 While the former is self-explanatory, the latter comes from version control systems (e.g. git) where either projects:repositories are hosted in a n:n relationship (polyrepo) or a n:1 relationship (monorepo).